Simply typed lambda calculus: Categorical semantics

 This last is read as "if t has type 1, then it reduces to nil".

 The above can then be turned into a category by taking the types as the objects.
 The morphisms $\sigma\to\tau$ are equivalence classes of pairs $(x\mathbin{:}\sigma, t\mathbin{:}\tau)$ where x is a variable (of type $\sigma$) and t is a term (of type $\tau$), having no free variables in it, except for (optionally) x.

-Closure is obtained from currying and application, as usual.
+The set of terms in the language is the closure of this set of terms under the operations of abstraction and application.

-More precisely, there exist functors between the category of Cartesian closed categories, and the category of simply-typed lambda theories.
+This correspondence can be extended to include "language homomorphisms" and functors between the category of Cartesian closed categories, and the category of simply typed lambda theories.

-It is common to extend this case to closed symmetric monoidal categories by using a linear type system.
-The reason for this is that the CCC is a special case of the closed symmetric monoidal category, which is typically taken to be the category of sets.
-This is fine for laying the foundations of set theory, but the more general topos seems to provide a superior foundation.
+Part of this correspondence can be extended to closed symmetric monoidal categories by using a linear type system.

 Proof-theoretic semantics

-The simply typed lambda calculus is closely related to the implicational fragment of propositional intuitionistic logic, i.e., minimal logic, via the Curry–Howard isomorphism: terms correspond precisely to proofs in natural deduction, and inhabited types are exactly the tautologies of minimal logic.
+The simply typed lambda calculus is closely related to the implicational fragment of propositional intuitionistic logic, i.e., the implicational propositional calculus, via the Curry–Howard isomorphism: terms correspond precisely to proofs in natural deduction, and inhabited types are exactly the tautologies of this logic.

+From his logistic method Church 1940 p.58 laid out an axiom schema, p.
+60, which Henkin 1949 filled in with type domains (e.g. the natural numbers, the real numbers, etc.).
+Henkin 1996 p.
+146 described how Church's logistic method could seek to provide a foundation for mathematics (Peano arithmetic and real analysis), via model theory.